-At Green Side Up Contracting we believe in protecting your investment!
-We are a certified TrexPro Gold Contractor and we will build out of Trex and Cedar.
-To help you make an educated decision, we have compiled some information on different material types for you to read, see bottom of page.
+At Green Side Up Contracting, we believe in protecting your investment!
+We are a certified TrexPro Platinum Contractor and build using Trex composite and Cedar material.
+To help you make an informed decision, we have compiled information on different material types at the bottom of this page.

-We believe in following the best building practices, especially when it comes to the most important part of your deck - the footings.
-At Green Side Up Contracting we use concrete files for foundation footings.
+We follow the best building practices, particularly when it comes to the most critical part of your deck - the footings.
+At Green Side Up Contracting, we use helical piles for foundation footings.

-Once informed with this information, and you've used the Deck Calculator to receive an instant and hassle free estimate, please contact us so we can schedule a phone consultation to answer your questions.
+Once you have reviewed this information and used the Deck Calculator for an instant, hassle-free estimate, please contact us to schedule a phone consultation to answer any questions you may have.

-The next step would be to schedule onsite consultation with our architectural team who will take accurate measurements, create the design, and the technical drawings required for the permit.
-At this point we will provide you with official estimate.
-After reviewing our official estimate and you've made your decision to have Green Side Up Contracting build your deck, one of our very talented Red Seal Carpenters will be very happy to build you an excellent quality deck, which is backed up by a FIVE YEAR WARRANTY.
+The next step is to schedule an onsite consultation with our architectural team, who will take accurate measurements, create a design, and prepare the technical drawings required for the permit.
+At this point, we will provide you with an official estimate.
+After reviewing our official estimate and deciding to have Green Side Up Contracting build your deck, one of our talented Red Seal Carpenters will be happy to build you an excellent quality deck backed by a TEN-YEAR WARRANTY.